bruAristimunha/bruAristimunha.github.io/_pages/about.md

 I was privileged to work with and mentor a group of outstanding students:

 - [Jose Mauricio](https://www.linkedin.com/in/jos%C3%A9-maur%C3%ADcio-nunes-de-oliveira-junior-aa174b92/) Master Student at Federal University of ABC
-- [Taha Habib](https://www.linkedin.com/in/taha-habib-a694a31b7/) Undergraduate student at Paris-Saclay
+- [Taha Habib](https://www.linkedin.com/in/taha-habib-a694a31b7/) Undergraduate student at Paris-Saclay University
 - [Gustavo H Rodrigues](https://orcid.org/0000-0002-0922-126X) Undergraduate student at Universidade de Sao Paulo
 - [Bruna Juqueira](https://www.linkedin.com/in/brunajaflopes/) Undergraduate student at Universidade de Sao Paulo
 - [Alexandre Janoni](https://www.linkedin.com/in/alexandre-janoni-bayerlein-047955220/) Undergraduate student at Federal University of ABC